 The Traube Tonbach sits at the base of several trails (just walk out the back door and you’ll be on one that leads to a hiking hut that serves tea, cake, and other light snacks) or you can wander down the town’s main road to pick up other trails that run through the forest or over the green hills dotted with houses and livestock.
 My route took me through the woods, past a field where sheep were grazing, and past houses with woodsmoke wafting from their chimneys.
 Given the serene setting, comfortable accommodation, and fantastic food, it’s easy to see why 80% of the Traube Tonbach’s guests have returned to stay three times or more.

 Check in is at 3:00pm; check out is at noon.

 Room rates range from €138 to €215 for single and double rooms, with suites and apartments starting at €155 depending on the season.
 Full and half board is available.
 Parking is available for a small daily fee and pets are welcome with advance notice and an additional fee.
-Check prices online at Priceline.
+Check prices online at Expedia.

 The hotel can also arrange pick-up in Stuttgart and the surrounding area.

 I was a guest of the Traube Tonbach but all opinions are my own.